datasette-auth-tokens by simonw

 Additionally you can allow passing the token as a query string parameter, although that's disabled by default given the security implications of URLs with secret tokens included.
 This may be useful to easily allow embedding data between different services.

-Simply enable it using the param config value:
+Enable it using the param

 {